 Here are some task list programs that can help you plan your project include:

 - Todoist: Window-based task management software, which is used for small personal task lists to larger business-oriented work.

 - Google Keep: More a note-taking service, but a great place to collect your tasks and it’s Google, so it works with its other apps.

-Kanban is a planner that visualizes workflow in the form of cards and columns.
-The kanban cards represent tasks, and are stacked underneath columns that stand for the different stages in the production cycle.
+Kanban boards are a planning tool that helps project managers visualize workflow in the form of cards and columns.
+The kanban cards represent tasks and are stacked underneath columns that stand for the different stages in the production cycle.
 For example, a card might assign a task like fixing a bug in a software project.
-The columns then would be to do, doing, test, done.
+The columns would be to do, doing, test, done.
 The card moves from one to another as the team member assigned completes the work.

-The advantages of using kanban is that is helps teams know what needs to be done and when, while giving managers a view into the process so they can track and reallocate resources as necessary to keep the work moving forward smoothly.
+The advantage of using kanban is that it helps teams know what needs to be done and when, while giving managers a view into the process so they can track and reallocate resources as necessary to keep the work moving forward smoothly.
 It balances resources to capacity, while improving that process regularly.
 This reduces waste as well as time wasted, efficiencies are increased and productivity improves.

 - Microsoft Planner: Microsoft Planner serves as a super to-do list app.
 It makes use of task cards in a kanban board interface.

 - Trello: Created for collaborative teams, giving them boards, lists and more to keep their work well-organized and flexible, while prioritizing tasks.